 Assam, well-known for its tradition in sericulture, produces golden yellow-Muga Silk, an exotic silk variety.

 Unfortunately, like any other business, the silk industry got severely affected due to the pandemic.
-By Mid 2020, we faced nearly 100 crores loss solely in the silk industry.
+During pandemic, we faced nearly 100 crores loss solely in the silk industry.

 Here we shared the history, complications, and possible opportunities in the silk industry of Assam.